-Basements and bathrooms are usually the dampest rooms in a house.
-Their maintenance can often be a challenge, but with a good level of insulation in the walls and floors, you will be able to keep the amount of humidity in these areas under control.
-Installing a vapour barrier can be a great way to solve humidity problems.
+The vapour barrier comes down to having a good level of insulation in the walls and floors, helping you to keep the amount of humidity in these areas under control.
+This installation can be an excellent way to solve persistent humidity problems.

 The role of a vapour barrier in a home

-A house is similar.
-On the outside, underneath the brick or siding, there is an air barrier that does the same thing as the nylon — it keeps the wind from blowing through.
-Then there is the insulation (like your sweater) and a vapour barrier, which helps keep moisture away from the house's structure, where it can do damage.”
+This metaphor is nice for a house, as its layers operate in a similar fashion.
+On the outside, underneath the brick or siding, there’s an air barrier that works in the same way as the nylon aforementioned— it keeps the wind from blowing through and finding its way into your home.
+Then there is the insulation, like the sweater and finally a vapour barrier.
+This protective layer helps keep moisture away from the house's structure, where it can do damage.

 Installing a vapour barrier

-The vapour barrier is a damp-proofing membrane, usually made from polyethylene.
-It should be placed throughout the wall before posing the gypsum board and on the interior face of the insulating material.
-Basically, it is placed between the insulating material and the drywall.
+As mentioned, the vapour barrier will be placed throughout walls, ceilings and floors.
+In your walls, it should be installed before posing the gypsum board and on the interior face of the insulating material.
+Basically, placed between the insulating material and the drywall.

-With this type of installation, humidity can’t go through the walls, therefore, it won’t damage your house.
-A vapour barrier can also be installed on the floor to further improve the room's resistance to humidity.
+With this type of installation, the humidity will not move through the walls, therefore maintaining the longevity of the surfaces.
+Installing a barrier in both floor and walls will further improve the room's resistance to humidity.

 Advantages of a house that is well insulated

 Investing in your home's insulation can really improve your quality of life.
-Not only will it prevent mould and humidity, but it will also allow a better air flow in the house.
-Depending on the insulating material that is used, you could also end up saving up to 50% on your electricity bills.
+Not only will it prevent mould and mildew growth as well as excessive humidity, but it will also allow a better airflow.
+Depending on the insulating material you’ve used, you may end up saving up to 50% on your electricity bills.
 This means that a well-insulated house will ensure a comfortable indoor temperature all year round, both summer and winter.

 Get 3 renovation quotes for your home insulation project